Equitable Life Insurance Reviews! The Best Company In Canada or Can You Do Better?

 Equitable Life Insurance Reviews - What Do Employees Think?

-Some of the employee perks that make Equitable Life Insurance Company a great place to work:
+Some of the employee perks that make Equitable Life Insurance Canada a great place to work are as follows:

-- Equitable Life encourages healthy lifestyles that include onsite fitness classes and massage therapy.
+- Equitable Life encourages a healthy lifestyle that include onsite fitness classes and massage therapy.

 - Exceptional employee performance is rewarded in a variety of ways including trips to the Stratford Festival and generous gift cards.

 - Equitable Life Insurance’s health benefits plan includes a health spending account (HSA.)
 This lets employees to top-up coverage, ranging from $850 for single coverage to $1,500 for families.